trailofbits/algo/.github/ISSUE_TEMPLATE.md

 ### OS / Environment (where do you run Algo on)
 <!---
-Run the command `uname -a` and put the output here
+Run the command `uname -a` and put the output below
 -->

 ```